Installation Instructions

 fsl_mrs

-To check the version installed run fsl_mrs --version
+To check the version installed run fsl_mrs --version.
+FSL-MRS can be updated by running conda update:

 conda update -c conda-forge \